Buena Regional High School: Athletics

 The 1988 football team finished the season with an 11-0 record after winning the South Jersey Group II state title by defeating Salem High School by a score of 21-0 in the championship game.
 The team made it to the state championship game in 2002, only to lose to West Deptford High School in overtime by a score of 21-20 on a controversial goal-line stand on a two-point conversion that was stopped inches from the goal line in a game described by sportswriter Phil Anastasia as what "might be the greatest ending to a football game I ever saw."

 The boys' cross country team won the Group II title, the school's first state championship, in 1988.

 The wrestling team won the South Jersey Group II state sectional title in 1994, 1995, 2003-2005 and 2015.
+Sophomore Shea Aretz became the school's first individual champion, when she won in the 132 lb weight class.

 The girls track team won the indoor relay championship in Group II in 1998 The team won the indoor state championship in Group II in 1999.
 The girls spring track team was the Group II state champion in 2011.

-The boys track team won the spring track state championship in Group II in 2000.
+The boys track team won the spring / outdoor track state championship in Group II in 2000.

-The baseball team became the first title-winning team from the Cape Atlantic League when it won the Group II state championship in 2014 under coach Harry Grose with a 4-1 win in the tournament final against Bernards High School.
+The baseball team became the first title-winning team from the Cape Atlantic League when it won the Group II state championship in 2014, with a 4-1 win in the tournament final against Bernards High School.
+The team won the 2023 South Jersey Group I sectional title, with an 8-4 win over Audubon High School.

 Arts

 The band and choir of Buena Regional have competed extensively throughout the years, with the choir winning a Grand Championship in a national competition in 1992.

 The marching band has been under the direction of Keith Littleton since 2015.
 They have competed in the Cavalcade of Bands circuit.
-The band has steadily improved every year in organization, leadership, and structure, and has won awards in percussion and auxiliary.
+The band has won awards in percussion and auxiliary.
 They won "Most Improved" at the Cavalcade Championships in Hershey, Pennsylvania.

 The Buena Regional High School drama club began in 2001 with a production of Oklahoma!
 Since then, the drama club has put on an annual musical.
 The program has sustained itself financially and had originally been under the guidance of the former choral music director for almost a decade.
-The 2010 production of Beauty and the Beast was followed by the 2011 production of Into the Woods and Pirates of Penzance (2012), You're a Good Man Charlie Brown (2013), Once on this Island (2014), and 9 to 5, the Musical (2015).
-The productions began to become more extensive with Bring it On: The Musical (2016), Disney's Aida (2017), and Seussical (2018), which featured students from every school in the district.
+The 2010 production of Beauty and the Beast was followed by the 2011 production of Into the Woods and The Pirates of Penzance (2012), You're a Good Man, Charlie Brown (2013), Once on This Island (2014), and 9 to 5, the Musical (2015).
+The productions began to become more extensive with Bring It On: The Musical (2016), Disney's Aida (2017), Seussical (2018), Hairspray (2019), In the Heights (2020), and The Addams Family (2021), which featured students from every school in the district.

 Administration

-The school's principal is Moses White.
-His core administration team includes the vice principal.
+The school's principal is Karen Cavalieri.
+The core administration team includes the vice principal.